What is oncology rehabilitation?

 - Trigger point therapy

-This painless, non-invasive form of oncology rehabilitation, which involves stimulation of the auricle of the external ear, can help alleviate some of the side effects of cancer treatments, such as pain, nausea or fatigue.
+Auriculotherapy: This painless, non-invasive form of oncology rehabilitation stimulates the auricle of your external ear to help alleviate side effects of your cancer treatment, such as pain, nausea or fatigue.

-Lymphedema is a condition in which excess fluid collects in tissue and causes swelling.
-Our oncology rehabilitation team combines surveillance with bioimpedance, gentle range-of-motion exercises, recommendation for compression options, and massage to either prevent lymphedema, or reduce the swelling associated with this condition.
+Lymphedema prevention and treatment: Lymphedema occurs when fluid collects in tissue and causes swelling.
+Our oncology rehabilitation team combines surveillance with bioimpedance, gentle range-of-motion exercises, recommendation for compression options and massage to either prevent lymphedema or reduce the swelling associated with it.